Duckpin bowling: Mini duckpins

 In mini duckpins, the lane is shorter than a standard duckpin lane, and the width of the lane is not standard.
 While there has never been a sanctioned perfect game in regulation duckpin bowling, 300 games are said to be relatively common in mini duckpin play.

-Compared to ten-pin bowling
+Comparison with ten-pin bowling

 The USBC reported that there were 55,266 certified 300 games in ten-pin bowling in the 2013–2014 season alone, but there has never been a certified 300 game in duckpin bowling.
-A Connecticut man named Pete Signore Jr. came closest with a 279 game in 1992.
+A Connecticut man named Pete Signore Jr. came closest, with a 279 game in 1992.